 The Wyulda is one of only three species of possum that shelter exclusively in rocks.
 The Wyulda inhabits very structurally complex, rocky landscapes and shelters during the day deep in rock crevices or piles.
 This species inhabits open woodland, closed forest and rainforest pockets.
 It forages mainly in trees for flowers, seeds and fruit.

-Range and Abundance of the species
+Range and Abundance

 The majority of Wyulda records are presently from the western Kimberley where the annual rainfall is above 900mm.
 Its former range likely extended throughout the central Kimberley and it appears to have all but disappeared from most of these drier parts of its range.
 Wyulda was recently (2018) discovered by AWC at Bullo River Sanctuary, the first ever record of this species in the Northern Territory.